mrozanski/guitar_registry/README_guitar_processor.md

 8. **Verify numeric ranges** for numeric fields
 9. **Use the complete examples** as templates for your data
 10. **Test your JSON** with a JSON validator before submission
+11. **Provide exactly one identification method** for individual guitars (model_reference OR fallback fields)
+12. **Ensure field dependencies** are satisfied (manufacturers must exist before referencing them)
+13. **Use batch processing** for multiple submissions to improve efficiency